ericzzj1989/Awesome-Global-Solvers-for-3D-Vision/how-to-PR.md

 Suggesstions/ paper updates/ any contributions to this list are most welcome!
 Please feel free to *open issues* or *create pull requests* as follows: <br>

-Modify the README.md and follow the format
+Modify the README.md and follow the format:
 ```
 * TITLE, VENUE, YEAR. [[Paper/PDF](link)] [[Code](link)] [[Project Page](link)]
 ```